nerdlem/schema-skel/README.md

 To start your project, simply clone this and start adding your database / programming code.

 You might want to install the `pgtap` PostgreSQL extension and the `pg_prove` tool to get a working installation that is able to test itself.

+See [this article](https://lem.click/post/handling-database-schema-changes/) for a detailed discussion on how to channel your database channels through deltas.